EliteGreyIT67/Universal-Pet-Microchip-Lookup-Tool/README.md

 ## Future Enhancements

-- [x] Data from external JSON
-- [ ] PWA (offline support)
+- [ ] Convert to a PWA (Progressive Web App) for enhanced offline support and "installability."
-- [ ] Internationalization (i18n)
+- [ ] Add internationalization (i18n) to support multiple languages.
-- [ ] Theme toggle (dark/light mode)
+- [*] Theme toggle (dark/light mode)
-- [ ] Improved accessibility
+- [ ] Implement an optional external JSON data source that can be updated without editing the HTML.

 ---

 ## Accessibility

-- Designed for keyboard navigation and screen readers.
+- The tool is designed for keyboard navigation and screen readers using semantic HTML and ARIA attributes.
-- If you encounter accessibility issues, please open an issue!
+- If you encounter any accessibility issues, please open an issue so they can be addressed.

 ---

 ## Acknowledgements